Gloucestershire is home to a bumper crop of campsites, so you don’t have to travel far to find picturesque spots to sleep under the stars.

 With the market town of Minchinhampton just a short walk away, Tobacconist Farm offers campers the best of both worlds on a break in the Cotswolds.
 The small family-run working farm has 20 large pitches, with views of open farmland providing the perfect backdrop for alfresco dining, whether you’re planning lazy picnics or sunset barbecues.

-With tent pitches costing less than a tenner a night, you’d be hard pushed to find a better value camping spot in the county than the Lower Lode Inn’s riverside campsite, near Tewkesbury.
+With tent pitches costing a tenner a night, you’d be hard pushed to find a better value camping spot in the county than the Lower Lode Inn’s riverside campsite, near Tewkesbury.
 Situated in a picturesque setting on the banks of the River Severn, those arriving by boat are also catered for with moorings available outside the pub, which serves up hearty pub grub and real ale aplenty.

 Expect to be wowed by the scenic views from Apple Orchard Camping in Westbury-on-Severn, which is within walking distance of the River Severn, offering the chance to catch the famous Severn Bore.
 The site has 60 pitches along with its luxury wooden glamping pods – ideal for those wanting a camping experience without worrying about the weather.